-Hardly that, most amiable and amusing naturalist: it is too opaque for cornelian; and the true symbol is, as I said before, in form, size and colour, one of those great red capsicums which hang drying in every Covent-garden seedsman's window.
-Yet is your simile better than the guess of a certain Countess, who, entering a room wherein a couple of Cardium Tuberculatum were waltzing about a plate, exclaimed, "Oh dear!
+But for colour and shape, to what shall we compare it?
+To polished cornelian, says Mr. Gosse.
+I say, to one of the great red capsicums which hang drying in every Covent-garden seedsman's window.
+Yet is either simile better than the guess of a certain Countess, who, entering a room wherein a couple of Cardium Tuberculatum were waltzing about a plate, exclaimed, "Oh dear!
 I always heard that my pretty red coral came out of a fish, and here it is all alive!"